TimurKhayrullin/image-processing-system/README.md

 # image-processing-system
-This is a distributed image processing system built in C++, capable of generating, processing and storing data.
+This is a distributed image processing system built in C++, capable of generating, processing and storing data. it was tested on Linux (Ubuntu 24.04.3 LTS)

 ## Structure
 - `include/` — shared headers accessible by all executables